As the craft bartending trend kicks into overdrive, some professional bar men and women have decided to take a step back.

 I started with the Charred Orangewood Alaska #1, which lies somewhere between a negroni and a martini.
 As I dive into the gin-based cocktail, Carroll discusses his hospitality background, getting his start at Elixir in San Francisco.
 “In a matter of weeks, I had moved from bar-back to bartender,” he says.
 He honed his chops at the well-known craft bar for a couple of years before moving north.

-Getting back to the drink, it earns its name from a wood-charred orange peel that spritzes after the fino sherry, chartreuse and orange bitters are added.
-It’s a delightful finish to a savory beverage that’s just a bit oily in all the right ways.
+Getting back to the drink, it earns its name from a wood-charred orange peel that spritzes after the fino sherry, chartreuse and

 As he builds the second drink on Trifecta’s handsome granite bar, Carroll and I start chatting about the complexity of today’s modern cocktail menu.
 “Combining obscure spirits doesn’t make sense anymore,” he says.
 He believes his customers prefer new, unexpected flavors in ingredients they already know and enjoy.